emmaloaded7/Chase-Bank-Transaction-Report-Summary/README.md

-# Chase-Bank-Transaction-Report-Summary
+# Chase-Bank-Transaction-Report-Summary Using PowerBI
-This project focuses on transforming raw banking transaction data into meaningful business insights through data cleaning, modeling, visualization, and KPI analysis.
-The dashboard provides a comprehensive overview of transaction activities by card type, transaction channel, customer age group, and geographic location.
+## Project Objective
+The objective of this project was to analyze customer banking transactions and account activities across different states, transaction channels, card types, and age groups using Power BI.